FindMySchool LogoFindMySchool

 Exceptional results, a strong Christian foundation, and a genuine community atmosphere make St Margaret's Lee a sought-after choice for families in south-east London.
 The school combines academic rigour with pastoral warmth, delivering outcomes that rival the best primaries in the capital while maintaining a distinctly local and faith-rooted character.
 Best suited to families within the tight admissions criteria, particularly those connected to St Margaret's Church or other Anglican parishes, who want outstanding primary education shaped by Christian values.
 The main challenge is securing a place; for those who succeed, the education and community are exceptional.

 Yes.
 St Margaret's Lee was rated Outstanding by Ofsted.
-In 2024, 93% of pupils met expected standards in reading, writing, and mathematics, far exceeding the England average of 62%.
-The school ranks 2nd among 75 primaries in Lewisham and in the top 10% of schools in England.
+In the 2025 dataset, 80% of pupils met expected standards in reading, writing, and mathematics.
+The school ranks 4th in Lewisham and 612th of 14,978 schools in England for primary overall outcomes.

 Applications for Reception entry are made through Lewisham Council, not directly to the school.
-The deadline is 15 January for September entry.
-The school is heavily oversubscribed, with 178 applications for 29 places in 2024.
+For 2027 entry, the deadline is 15 January 2027.
 Priority is given to children with connections to St Margaret's Church or other Anglican churches, followed by other Christian denominations, other faiths, and finally by distance.

 There is no formal catchment boundary.
 After faith criteria are applied, remaining places are allocated by distance from the school gates.
 Given the level of oversubscription (6.1 applications per place), families without a faith connection need to live very close to have a realistic chance of securing a place.